verifa/ansible-katas/4-roles/README.md

 As discussed before, our playbook covers two responsibilities, or two roles; installing nginx, and configuring nginx.
 Lets split these into two roles.

+We will use Ansible Galaxy to create the boiler plate neccesary for the roles.
+Ansible Galaxy is a website and a command-line tool included in Ansible that allows Ansible users to create, share and manage roles.

 1. Initialise the roles by running the following commands:

 ```bash